rkttu/WinGetSpy/README.md

 - **Get package information**: WinGetSpy provides a simple API to get package information.
 - **Get installer URLs and type**: WinGetSpy provides a simple API to get the installer URLs and type.
 - **Get package version**: WinGetSpy provides a simple API to get the package version.
+- **Browse well-known packages**: You can easily get information about well-known packages by referring to the namespaces under the WinGetSpy.KnownPackages namespace.

 ## How to use